Using Medicare.gov to Find the Right Medicare Advantage Plan for You

 Medicare.gov (the Medicare official website) provides a free and relatively easy to use resource to help you select the right Medicare Advantage (Part C) insurance policy for your situation.
 (It is also an excellent resource for researching PDP – prescription drug plan – options.
 These are also known as Part D plans.)
 I strongly recommend their “Medicare Plan Finder.”
 It can help you find plans available in your area that will cover your medications most cost effectively.

-After you enter your zip code, your medications and a few other details, the site will give you an estimate of the costs you can expect to pay.
-This estimate includes the monthly premiums for each policy, the cost of the co-payments and other cost shares that you are likely to pay during the next 12 months.
+After you enter your zip code, your medications and a few other details, the site will give you an estimate of the costs you can expect to pay for the Medicare Advantage plans or Prescription Drug Plan available in your area.
+This estimate includes the monthly premiums for each policy, the cost of the co-payments and other cost shares that you are likely to pay during the next calendar year or the remaining portion of this year.

 By simply investing a few minutes, you can generate a report that includes a short list of policies likely to do the best job for you.
 The site works well.
 Using it is like hitting a double.
 However, there are other steps to take before you can cross home plate.